-Many of FIT’s degree programs are supported by advisory groups of professionals, drawn largely from the college’s highly placed alumni.
-Group members consult with faculty to review the curriculum and recommend updates and innovations.
-They arrange for student field trips to professional workplaces, participate in student recruitment, and help students identify career possibilities.
-Advisory groups also plan seminars on technical subjects and the latest advancements in their fields, and work to maintain close ties between industry and the college.
+Many FIT degree programs are supported by advisory groups, drawn largely from the college’s highly placed alumni.
+They consult with faculty to keep the curriculum current and industry-relevant, arrange field trips, help students identify career options, and work to maintain close ties between FIT and industry.

 Internships and Career Placement

-Internships and job placement are an essential part of the FIT experience.
-The college’s extensive internship program provides students with vital experience in a vast array of New York City businesses.
-Sponsor organizations have included American Eagle, Bloomingdale’s, Calvin Klein, L'Oréal, Hearst Magazines, MTV, and Saatchi & Saatchi.
-Nearly one-third of FIT student interns are offered employment on completion of their internships.
-FIT’s Career and Internship Center provides a wide range of career-building workshops and resources, and offers lifetime services to all alumni.
+Internships can be an essential part of the FIT experience.
+The college’s extensive internship program provides students with vital experience in a vast array of New York corporate offices, design studios, retail operations, and web-based companies.
+Sponsors have included American Eagle, Bloomingdale’s, Calvin Klein, Opening Ceremony, L’Oréal, and Saatchi & Saatchi.
+Nearly one-third of student interns are offered employment after graduation.
+Job placement services, including career-building workshops and resources, are available to students, and lifetime services are offered to alumni.